 The family of Laurie Fagg Sluder established a memorial scholarship which aims to carry on Laurie’s love of learning and passion for empowering young women.
 Laurie was a daughter, sister, wife, mother, and friend to many.
 She filled 43 years of life valuing education.
 She was a speech language pathologist in Knoxville, Tennessee and participated in international mission trips.
 Contributions given through Laurie’s fund are directed to the Girls Rising sponsorship program.

-To build retention, reduce at-risk behaviors, and prepare students for post-secondary experiences, Africa ELI has offered, and continues to periodically offer as funding allows, a variety of life-skills programming.
+Africa ELI has offers a variety of life-skills programming aimed at increasing retention, reducing at-risk behaviors, and preparing students for post-secondary experiences.
 Activities are open to all students studying in locations where Africa ELI scholars are enrolled.
-Since 2008 more than 5,000 young people have had access to one or more of the following program activities:
+Program availability is based upon funding.
+Since 2008, more than 5,000 young people have had access to one or more of the following program activities:

-- Health Outreach – raising awareness about health and good hygiene by volunteering at local hospitals, clinics, and PHCUs
+Raises awareness of good health and hygiene through volunteering at local hospitals, clinics, and PHCUs.

-- Sewing Lessons – building skills for entrepreneurial work in tailoring, fashion design, and clothing repair / one-year sewing re-usable sanitary pads
+Builds skills for entrepreneurial work in tailoring, fashion design, and clothing repair; teaches girls to make one-year reusable sanitary pads.

-- Leadership Development Workshops – providing students and teachers opportunities to learn about gender equity, meeting management, and styles of leading
+Provides students and teachers with opportunities to learn about gender equity, meeting management, and leadership styles.

-- Sports – supporting school teams with supplies, First Aid items, and playing fees
+Supports school teams with supplies, First-aid items, and playing fees.

-- Journalism Club – Providing access to journalists for improved writing and communication skills
+Provides access to journalists for improved writing and communication skills.

-- Holiday School – tutoring and extra lessons during term breaks
+Provides tutoring and extra lessons during term breaks.

-- Career Days – introducing various jobs and providing guidance in career selection
+Introduces various jobs and provides guidance in career selection.

-- International Visitation – increasing awareness about the world and different cultures; offering access to broad teaching and learning styles
+Increases awareness about the world and different cultures; offers access to broad teaching and learning styles.